 “Should you or someone in your family be faced with an emergency and need to be admitted to hospital without a medical aid policy, it can be absolutely devastating to your financial circumstances,” says Jeremy Yatt, Principal Officer of Fedhealth Medical Scheme.
-“Even a basic operation like having your wisdom teeth removed where you’re only in hospital for a few hours can cost upwards of R13 000.”
+“Even having your wisdom teeth removed, which takes only a few hours, can cost upwards of R13 000.”

 Don’t Cancel Medical Aid – No medical cover at all

 The main reason not to cancel your medical aid is that you won’t have any medical cover at all.
-So, should you need to be admitted to hospital for any reason, or if you fall ill and need chronic medication, you won’t have any financial help to pay for these medical expenses.
+So, should you need admission to hospital for any reason, or if you fall ill and need chronic medication, you won’t have any financial help to pay for these medical expenses.

-Even if you think you’re healthy and won’t incur medical expenses any time soon, accidents and illness can happen at any time so it’s never a good idea to go without this safety net.
+You may be healthy and think you won’t incur medical expenses any time soon.
+However, accidents and illness can happen at any time.
+So it’s never a good idea to go without this safety net.

 Don’t Cancel Medical Aid – Waiting periods

 Some people cancel their medical aid policies when times are tough.
 And have every the intention of reinstating it again when they can afford it.

 “The problem with this is that as a new member (even if you were a member before), you’ll most likely be subjected to a waiting period during which you have to pay contributions but aren’t covered,” says Yatt.
 The length of this waiting period will depends on your health and how long you’ve been without medical aid cover.
 And it can range from a three month general waiting period to a 12 month condition-specific waiting period.